French at BC

-The francophone culture is woven throughout all the lessons.
-Online and in class video provide reinforcement of the rich and practical vocabulary as well as some fun.
+The Bellevue College German Program is committed to offering a solid two-year sequence of French instruction.
+Speaking, listening, reading, and writing are practiced in depth.
+Additionally, French and Francophone culture is woven into all our classes.
+Online and in-class videos provide reinforcement of the rich and practical vocabulary as well as some fun.

 French is recommended to fulfill a World Language requirement in our state colleges and universities, but also to enhance any other major.
-Fluency in French is suggested for majors in international relations, marketing, pre-law, the sciences, and community service.
-We believe strongly that studying a World language and culture gives one a strong foundation for any creative endeavor in the future.
+Fluency in French is suggested for majors in Art History, international relations, marketing, the sciences, and community service.
+We believe strongly that studying a foreign language and culture gives one a strong foundation for any creative endeavor in the future.

-2. how long it’s been since you had a French class.
+- How long has it been since you had a French class?

 - Include a short paragraph about a recent vacation written in French.